Banking FAQ

 How are vendors paid, and what payment types are available in the Fintech Portal?

 Vendors can require payments to be made automatically, or they may offer flexible payment options.
 The way a vendor is paid - known as a payment type - is dependent on your subscription level.
+Access the portal's Plans and Billing page or click here: Compare Subscription Plans.

 -